 The Chittenden County Regional Planning Organization (CCRPC) promotes cooperation among the 19 municipalities of the Chittenden County region.

 Neighborhood Planning Assemblies (NPAs) are grassroots, neighborhood organizations that were established in each of Burlington's seven Wards to empower citizen participation in City government.
 Working as neighborhood advocacy groups, Neighborhood Planning Assemblies facilitate communication between the citizens of Burlington and city government through regular meetings scheduled in each Ward.
-Wards 4 & 7 meet the third Tuesday of the month.
-Meeting place: Robert E. Miller Community Center 130 Gosse Court.
+Wards 2 & 3 meet the second Thursday of the month.

 More on TV, Tools, Training & The FutureGet our newsletters